codeholic-vartik/jio20Session/docs/DEPLOYMENT_PM2.md

 - `SSH_KEY` – Private key (PEM) for the deployment user.
 - `APP_DIR` – Absolute path to the project directory on the server (matches the clone location).
 - `PM2_APP_NAME` – PM2 process name, for example `jio20-session`.
+- `REPO_URL` – Repository clone URL (used if the workflow needs to bootstrap the checkout).

 ### How It Works